luucamay/aji-de-fideo-api/README.md

 * Hello world of NodeJS is the creation of an HTTP Server.
 * We get HTML pages and JSON data as common server response.
 * The request and the response objects in express are the same objects in Node.
+* It is better to learn mongodb driver beacuse it shows you how to work with mongodb in general and not just for javascript
+* Make sure you are actually connecting to your database throgh enviroment variables!

 ## API Client Checklist